TheMadGear/2024_xenopus_allofraseri/RNAseq_new.md

 fastQC
 - duh change last few $file mentions to $file_at_task
-- also change array so it also does reverse run...
-I think it's only doing forward or half of them?
+- right now it's only doing X_allofraseri_tad13_S1_L001_R1_001.fastq.gz
+- it's doing it correctly ?? but only for that file

 ```
 #!/bin/sh